timmahrt/pyJuliusAlign/README.rst

 ==================================

 Around 2015, Julius was moved to github (https://github.com/julius-speech/segmentation-kit).
 I have not tried this version yet.
 There is also a new version of the Julius Segmentation Kit with a new script (segment_julius.pl).
-It will not work.
+It works differently than the similarly named segment_julius4.pl with different inputs and outputs.
 For the moment, please use segment_julius4.pl supplied with the older code.

 With the file segment_julius4.pl you'll need to change line 69 to `push(@words, $_);`

-Please do not use segment_julius.pl which is available on the newer github site.

 Major revisions